U.S. Regular Application: Questions and Answers

 - Yes, it is possible to apply as a first-year student to for the spring semester.
 All you have to do is follow the instructions for applying to Clark and make sure that you submit your application by October 1.

 - What is a merit-based scholarship and how do I apply?

 - Merit-based scholarships are awarded based on your academic performance and other factors included in your application, not on your family's financial situation.
 Every student who applies to Clark for admission is automatically considered for most of our merit-based scholarships.
-Scholarships that require an additional application are explained on the Application Supplement.
 Read more about our merit-based scholarships.
 To apply for need-based financial aid, make sure to submit the FASFA and CSS Profile.

 - Does Clark require applicants to submit SAT or ACT scores?